Frequently Asked Questions About Pole Dancing

 Q: Do I have to be in shape/lose weight/strong/flexible/coordinated to take pole dancing classes?

 A: No No No No & No. The only prerequisite for taking pole dancing classes is a willingness to try.
 Your strength, stamina, flexibility and coordination will increase/improve while taking classes.
-Most pole students also report an increase in confidence, self acceptance and improvement in their overall mood while taking pole classes.
+Most pole students also report an increase in confidence, self-acceptance and improvement in their overall mood while taking pole classes.
 Just be patient and attend classes regularly and you'll be falling in love with yourself in no time!

 Q: Do I have to be naturally sexy to pole dance?

 A: The same as above.
 Everyone feels awkward, clumsy, goofy when learning new moves.
 It takes many people a while before they feel comfortable enough in their skin to begin exploring the more sensual moves pole dancing has to offer.
 Many worry about taking themselves too seriously, not being able to pull off "sexy" & instead looking silly.
-Once you get the mechanics down & start having fun with the dance aspect, you'll begin to notice an increase in self confidence & a decrease in self consciousness.
+Once you get the mechanics down & start having fun with the dance aspect, you'll begin to notice an increase in self-confidence & a decrease in self-consciousness.
 You'll start to wonder what your body can do now that you have given it permission to explore movement.
 It is from this curiosity that your own unique sexiness is born!

 Q: Will the other students be snobby towards me?

-A: We have been and continue to be humbled by our students' compassion and support.
-In the 17 years we have offered classes, we have never had a more lovely group of students.
-Cattiness/bitchiness is a coping mechanism for insecurity and is completely unnecessary in our classes and would not be tolerated if ever it did occur.
+Cattiness/bitchiness is a coping mechanism for insecurity.
+It is completely unnecessary in our classes and community and would not be tolerated if ever it did occur.
 Everyone is nervous and self-conscious in their first pole class, worried about how they’ll measure up to and get along with the other students.
 You will quickly discover that the only person you are competing with is yourself, and your fellow students are eager to help you succeed.
-Once you have settled into the community and no longer feel like the new kid (which is usually after only a couple of classes, at the most), you too will begin to offer your support and encouragement to those who need it.
-That said, if ever you feel mistreated at Pole at Play, please let your instructor know.
+Once you have settled in and no longer feel like the new kid, you too will begin to offer your support and encouragement to those who need it.

-A: When an aspiring pole dancer attends their first pole dancing class, they are more often than not surprised and a little intimidated by how challenging even the most basic moves seem to be.
-It's your body's job to keep you alive and safe.
-So when you first introduce it to the pole, it interprets your initial apprehension as mortal fear and attempted spins as falls and does whatever it can to prevent you from getting hurt.
 As you get more comfortable on the pole and your body realizes that you're determined to continue this new activity, it will step up to the plate and start utilizing the necessary muscles to support your weight, grip the pole, and safely execute tricks, spins, poses, climbs, and transition moves that you were convinced you'd never be able to do.
 Everyone is different and so this breakthrough can happen as early as your second class or may take a little longer.
 We promise it WILL happen.
 Just be patient and persistent.

 Q: What if my friends/ family/ coworkers/ church/ etc. find out I'm taking pole dancing classes?
 I'll be labeled a SLUT!

 A: Who cares what people think?
 Haters gonna hate.
 And honestly, there has never been a better time in history to be a pole dancer.
 It has become a socially acceptable form of fitness and even a globally recognized sport!
 You choose who has the privilege of knowing that you're taking pole dance classes.
 It's far more likely that whoever you choose to share this information with will be curious and inspired to try it themselves (if they haven't already).
-If you choose to keep it a secret, that's ok too (it's like wearing sexy panties under your sweat pants).
+If you choose to keep it a secret, that's ok too (it's like wearing sexy panties under your sweatpants).
 Whether you shout it from the rooftops or keep it to yourself, just know that this is for you.
 If it makes you happy and doesn't harm others, who cares what anyone else thinks?

 Q: Is pole dancing painful?